Maradinho10/unit-testing/README.md

 ## How to start

 Clone the [repository](https://github.com/Maradinho10/unit-testing.git) to local.
-In `unit-testing` folder, run `./mvnw spring-boot:run` to start the application .
+In `unit-testing` folder, run `./mvnw spring-boot:run` to start the application.

 ## Stack